oat-sa/taohub-articles/forge/Administrator Guide/performance-optimization.md

 ![](../resources/perf_opt_compiling_related.png)

-When the compilation is completed, you can have a look at the results.<br/>
+When the compilation is completed, you can have a look at the results.

 Right to the compiled field, you can see the number of compiled resources: instances show the number of resources moved to relational databases, by type (i.e. class)